mpiorowski/mpiorowski/README.md

 I've been coding since 2012 and have never stopped loving it.
 For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
 And when I find an elegant and efficient solution ... that is truly satisfying.

-I am also the creator of the [UpSend](https://www.upsend.app), the easiest way to manage files, images, and emails in your application.
-Feel free to try it out, as it's free!
+Right now the creator of two applications, [GoFast](https://gofast.live) and [UpSend](https://www.upsend.app).
+Feel free to check them out.

 Trying to spread the love for lesser-known technologies via Articles and Twitter.
 You can help out by following me :)